 Though it’s a buzzy category of late, natural wine has actually been around for thousands of years, since the first savvy, thirsty people decided to throw crushed grapes into a vat with yeast and see what happened.
 “The Romans weren’t spraying Roundup on their vines, and the Cistercian monks of Burgundy weren’t buying yeast to inoculate their fermentation,” says Danny Kuehner, the bar manager for Madison in San Diego.
 “This grassroots movement among wine enthusiasts will only continue to grow.”
 Just as organic produce, free-range poultry and whole foods have become part of our permanent culinary lexicon, natural wine is here to stay.

-Bottle to try: 2015 Domaine Carneros The Famous Gate Pinot Noir ($80), which has been made for 25 years from 12 separate clones of pinot noir grown in certified-organic vineyards
+Bottle to try: 2017 Domaine Carneros The Famous Gate Pinot Noir ($90), which has been made for almost 30 years from 12 separate clones of pinot noir grown in certified-organic vineyards

 4. Natural Wines Taste Funky